Colonies in antiquity: Phoenician and Carthaginian colonies

 According to María Eugenia Aubet, Professor of Archaeology at the Pompeu Fabra University, Barcelona:

 The earliest presence of Phoenician material in the West is documented within the precinct of the ancient city of Huelva, Spain...
 The high proportion of Phoenician pottery among the new material found in 1997 in the Plaza de las Monjas in Huelva argues in favour, not of a few first sporadic contacts in the zone, but of a regular presence of Phoenician people from the start of the ninth century BC.
 The recent radiocarbon dates from the earliest levels in Carthage situate the founding of this Tyrian colony in the years 835–800 cal BC, which coincides with the dates handed down by Flavius Josephus and Timeus for the founding of the city.

+Sabaeans and the Horn of Africa

+The nature of the origins of Dʿmt (founded c.
+800 BCE around Ethiopia's Tigray Region) regarding the role played by Sabaeans from Sheba in South Arabia continues to be debated by historians.
+Evidence of strong Sabaean influence includes Sabaic inscriptions and Sabaean temples.
+As of 2017, scholars of South Arabian archaeology and epigraphy tended to favour a migration and/or colonisation, while scholars of African archaeology tended to stress an indigenous origin.
+However writing in 2025 Alfredo González-Ruibal said that "idea of colonisation as such has been discarded".

+In 2019, Sabaean inscriptions were found in Somaliland and Puntland, as well as a Sabaean temple whose inscriptions say its construction was ordered by the admiral of Sheba's fleet.
+González-Ruibal said "we can perhaps discern two different models: a proper colonialist one along the northern Somali seaboard, with direct intervention of the state and aimed at the extraction of resources, and a diasporic model in the northern Horn, led by élites who soon mixed with local people, while maintaining ties with their ancestral homeland".